Alabama

 - Data on accepted contributions

-- Data on scholarships awarded and funded, including the amount awarded to students assigned to attend a failing school and the percentage of first-time scholarship recipients who were enrolled in a public school the previous year
+- Data on scholarships awarded and funded, including the amount awarded to students assigned to attend a priority school and the percentage of first-time scholarship recipients who were enrolled in a public school the previous year

 - Financial audit performed by a certified public accountant